Filter Content

 Baptism Workshop: Members of the Diocesan Pastoral Life and Mission Team are workshopping a resource for use in the Baptism Preparation of Infants across the diocese in 2025.
 This new resource will provide parishes with an easy-to use-preplanned resource which can support both those new to the role and those who have been in the role for a while.
 Anyone involved in Baptism preparation are invited to attend one of the sessions.
 Those invited include Clergy, Baptism Preparation Teams, Sacrament Coordinators, Pastoral Associates and interested parishioners thinking about this important ministry.
 To be held at St Laurence’s Parish Centre Leongatha on June 24th 7.00pm until 8.30pm

-Parish Bulletin: If you would like to start receiving a copy of the weekly bulletin to your email please click on the link to register (those currently receiving the bulletin do not need to do anything)
+Parish Bulletin: If you would like to start receiving a copy of the weekly bulletin to your email please click on the link to register (those currently receiving the bulletin do not need to do anything) If you would like assistance, please see Ann at the Parish Office

 https://www.catholicparish.app/subscription? id=001Ol00000B2zMPIAZ&req=subscribe